Sphinx & Hawkmoths

 Privet Hawk-moth – 2017 (NL)

-The Privet Hawk-moth (Sphinx ligustri) is easily recognizable by its blackish top of the head and the dark brown stain along the dorsum of the forewing.
+The Privet Hawk-moth (Sphinx ligustri) is easily recognizable by its blackish top of the head and the dark brown stain along the forewing dorsum.
 The abdomen and hindwings are striped pink and black.
-This moth flies in one generation from May to September, flies at night and is attracted to light.
+This moth flies in one generation from May to September, flies at night, and is attracted to light.
 He feeds on nectar from highly-scented flowers.
 Freshly emerged adults can sometimes be found resting vertically.
 The wingspan is 90-120mm.
-Interestingly is that the caterpillar overwinters as a pupa, 30 cm or more underground.
+Interestingly, the caterpillar overwinters as a pupa, 30 cm or more underground.
 Host plant: Privet, Lilac, Ash saplings, Snowberry, Guelder-rose, and Honeysuckle.
 Dutch name: Ligusterpijlstaart.
 Frisian name: Ligusterpylksturt.